 - Missing Allocations Compared to Connected Tool: displays the the sum of missing allocations in Meisterplan (in days or hours, depending on the allocation unit currently selected in the Portfolio Designer, with FTE defaulting to days);

 Example: In the screenshot above, "New UI" has 18.03 fewer days allocated in Meisterplan than in Jira and is outside the allocation threshold.
 "Recovery Test" has 7 fewer days than in Jira but is still within the allocation threshold.
-Learn here how to configure the deviation threshold.
+Find out more about the deviation threshold in this article.

 You can configure the following views to display one or more of the three system fields: